|Founded||Founded in 1970 by Caveman in or near West Town East Humboldt Park (part of West Town)|

 In the year 1979, the Dragons became attached to the “Insane” alliance alongside the Spanish Cobras of East Humboldt Park, the two became very tight.
 This took place from after the Maplewood Latin Kings left the neighborhood.

-In the year 1980, the Dragons joined the Folk alliance as they were sponsored by the Spanish Cobras while members were behind bars.
+In the year 1981, the Dragons joined the Folk alliance as they were sponsored by the Spanish Cobras while members were behind bars.
 In the year 1981, the Dragons became Folks on the streets as the alliance had spread to the streets that year.
 By this time Dragons were having conflicts with the Latin Kings.